slow-studio/23-playful-data-js/_todo.md

 # todo

-[ ] if the person's never clicked on the forest, inform them that they can [ ] [maybe not needed] if a person doesn't click on the forest for a long time, show a news story [ ] add positive news stories, which show up whenever the person saves the #forest
+[ ] add thumbnail for prototype/website using the opengraph protocol [ ] if the person's never clicked on the forest, inform them that they can [ ] [maybe not needed] if a person doesn't click on the forest for a long time, show a news story [ ] add positive news stories, which show up whenever the person saves the #forest